tibbis/LED-Strip-HomeKit-Driver/README.md

 You may use any type of N-Channel MOSFET as long as it can handle the amount of current that your LED-strip requires.

 ## Design of the circuit board for the LED-strip
-Depending on your resources you can create your PCB as you want as long you follow the following schematic:
+Depending on your resources you can create your PCB as you want as long you follow the following schematic: (rgb-board.sch)
 <p align="center">
   <img src=https://raw.githubusercontent.com/GitTibbe/LED-Strip-HomeKit-Driver/master/Schematic.png alt="schematic" >
 </p>